rodrigofontesdev/coffee/README.md

 # Features

-- List products available for purchase
+- List available products for purchase
 - Filter products
-- Add products to cart
+- Add products to the cart
-- Increase or decrease product's items quantity in cart
+- Increase or decrease the quantity of individual products in the cart
-- Remove product from cart
+- Remove products from the cart
-- Form to the user fill their address and select a payment method
+- Form for users to fill their address and choose a payment method
-- Create orders
+- Create order
 - Recover abandoned cart

 # I've Learned

 - Create components
-- Share data between components (`props`)
+- Share data between components (`props` and `Context API`)
 - Render lists (lists and `key`)
-- Retain data between renders (`useState()`)
+- Maintain data persistence between renders (`useState()`)
-- Immutability (and how to not break it!)
+- Immutability and techniques to avoid accidental mutations
-- CSS-in-JS styling technique with Styled Components
+- CSS-in-JS styling with Styled Components
-- How to make routes with React Router DOM
+- Create routes with React Router DOM
 - Controlled and uncontrolled components
 - Form validation with React Hook Form and Zod
 - Store data in user's browser with localStorage
 - Perform side effects in components (`useEffect()`)
-- Share data between components and avoid prop drilling (`Context API`)
-- Build your own hooks
+- Build custom React hooks
 - Manage complex states (`useReducer()`)

 # Built With